 I heard a lot about infrastructure as code before working at appear.in, but I have not had the real experience of deploying infrastructure in cloud services in an automated way and everything being code.

-Many of our services run on AWS, and to create a computational instance, a security group, a storage or any other kind of infrastructure, we use Terraform, which makes this totally controlled and secure, to roll back to an earlier working production environment, for example, in case an infrastructure change broke something that was already working, beyond many other benefits, such as having infrastructure changes being reviewed as any other kind of code.
+Many of our services run on AWS, and to create a computational instance, a security group, a network topology, a storage, or any other kind of infrastructure, we use Terraform, which makes this totally controlled and secure, to roll back to an earlier working production environment, for example, in case an infrastructure change broke something that was already working, beyond many other benefits, such as having infrastructure changes being reviewed as any other kind of code.

 8. Work on small things